 Justice Kennedy agrees that discretionary bind-over does not offend due process.
 Curiously, Justices French, in her dissent joined by Justice O’Donnell, doesn’t discuss this.

 Kennedy disagrees that there is greater protection for juveniles under the state due course of law provision (Ohio’s equivalent of the due process clause) than exists under federal law.
 She notes that the court has long construed them as co-extensive.
 She made the same criticism of the court’s finding of greater protection under the state equal protection clause in State v.
-Mole, Slip Opinion No. 2016-Ohio-5124.
+Mole, 2016-Ohio-5124.
 While Kennedy agrees that the Ohio Constitution can be a document of independent force, she criticizes the majority for finding that to be so in this case “without engaging in any textual or historical analysis of the particular provision of the Ohio Constitution that is at issue.”

 Next, in a classic anti-judicial activist screed, Kennedy criticizes the majority for overriding the will of the General Assembly, and for not doing a proper facial constitutional analysis.
 She disagrees that the current mandatory bind-over procedure violates due process.
 She criticizes the majority for bootstrapping squishy notions of fundamental fairness onto a statutorily created court of limited jurisdiction (juvenile court).
 She writes that such fundamental fairness requirements are not required by the explicit text or history of the Ohio Constitution, although she provides nothing to back up that criticism.
 To her, mandatory transfer does not implicate fundamental fairness, but rather, is a policy choice of the legislature, and by saying that it does, the majority is stepping on the legislature’s toes.